EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 ---
 layout: default
-permalink: /docs/events-and-commands/
+permalink: /docs/getting-started/create-events-and-commands/
 title: Events and commands
 ---

-# Events and commands
+# Create Events and commands

 Events are the core of any event sourced system.
 They are the payload, the message, they allow our system to communicate in a meaningful way.